bernardo1024/Sanwaf/README.md

 			FORMAT:		f{format-string}

 	(Dependent Format)
-	d{}		DESCRIPTION:	 Tries to best fit the data entered into the supplied mask that is derived from an elements value
+	d{}		DESCRIPTION:	Same as format except, the specific format to apply to the element is based on another elements value
 			FORMAT:		d{element:value1=format1;value2=format2;...}
 			EXAMPLE: 	d{country:USA=#####;Canada=A#A-#A#}, 55555 is valid if the element with id or name is equal to USA